-- Check the engine oil level - Check the transmission oil level - Check the V-Drive oil level (if applicable) - Check for leaks (water, fuel and oil) - Check that engine frame bolts and mounts are tight - Check that throttle and shift control operates correctly
+- Check the engine oil level - Check the transmission oil level - Check the V-Drive oil level (if applicable) - Check for leaks (water, fuel and oil) - · Check that engine frame bolts and mounts are tight - Check that throttle and shift control operates correctly

-Start it, the problem may be more serious than flooding.
+If the engine backfires when you try to start it, the problem may be more serious than flooding.
 DO NOT CONTINUE TRYING TO START THE ENGINE.
 CONTACT YOUR CORRECT CRAFT DEALER OR A QUALIFIED TECHNICIAN TO CORRECT THE PROBLEM.
 DO NOT keep trying to start the engine under these conditions.
 Engine damage or personal injury can result.